 Hi fellow Earthlings,

 Do you have a summer home on Mars or Venus?
 Not yet, but working on it?
+Will you copy Noah’s ark to take wild animals as well, and plants and insects?
+Don’t forget all the sea creatures!

 Let us take a very quick look at author Holmes Rolston III A new Environmental Ethics – the next millennium of life on earth.
 Apart from his views on the BP Oil Spill, Global Warming, Toxics, Pollutants and Invasive species, he refers to the “Anthropocene Epoch: Managed Earth and End of Nature”.
 That is a frightening thought for someone that loves the Oryx (above), Serengeti (pic below) the Ngorongoro Crater and the Great Lakes in East Africa to mention only a few.
 Although I agree with some of his statements and disagree with others, in chapter 7 he talks about ‘Humans as Earthlings; Unique Species on a Unique Planet” and I had Joe Miller’s poem (opening quote) as a screen saver, together that formed the foundation of our chat today.